FetchFast/joplin/readme/clipper.md

 # Joplin Web Clipper

 The Web Clipper is a browser extension that allows you to save web pages and screenshots from your browser.
-To start using it, open the Joplin desktop application, go to the **Web Clipper Options** and follow the instructions.
+To start using it, open the Joplin desktop application, go to the **Web Clipper Options** and follow the instructions, including the link to download the clipper.

 <img src="https://joplinapp.org/images/WebExtensionScreenshot.png" style="max-width: 50%; border: 1px solid gray;">